 Hon.
 Rhana Ishimoto ’05

-Ishimoto was appointed an assistant chief immigration judge at the US Immigration Court in Honolulu, HI.
+Ishimoto was appointed the assistant chief immigration judge for San Diego and Honolulu Immigration Courts.
 She previously served as a deputy chief counsel in the Office of the Principal Legal Advisor, the largest legal program in the US Department of Homeland Security, in San Diego, CA.

 George M. Kopcsay ’05